dtcenter/METstat2json/README.md

 The fileType is a string that represents the type of file being parsed.
 The docPtr is a pointer to a map of documents that are indexed by an id that is derived from the header fields minus the dataKey fields.

-A dataKey is an array of header field values.
+A dataKey is an array of either header or data field values.
 For example most line types have a dataKey of {"Fcst_lead"}
-which would have a string representation of the value of the "Fcst_lead" element in the header string.
+from the header section which would have a string representation of the value of the "Fcst_lead" element in the header string.
 The dataKey fields are disallowed from the header id and are not included in the headerData.
 These keys serve the purpose of actually merging line data with the same dataKey values into a single document.
 The dataKey is used to index the data section of the document, which is a map[string]interface{}, where the interface is a specific concrete data type.

+A dataKey can also be a data field name.
+In that case the data section of a single document will be divided into a map based on that dataKey.

 The ParseLine function uses the GetLineType function to determine the lineType of the data line, the headerData, dataKey, and descIndex. headerData are the ordered data fields for the header section of the line, the dataKey is the actual